 As some of you might recall, we went through the same thing with the refrigerants used in car air conditioners and household refrigerators back in the mid 90’s when R12 refrigerant was phased out in favor of R134A.
 And now, just as then it remains a highly controversial topic to say the least.
 Many of us in this industry continue to disagree about how wise these phase-outs truly were, and what the long-term prognosis for the replacement refrigerants is.
 I personally believe that the case against some of these phased-out refrigerants has been adequately proven, especially in the case of R12, which had a very high ozone depletion potential.
-The R134A replacement refrigerant, by comparison only had about 10% of the ODP as R12.
-But it’s much harder to make that same argument regarding R22, because the ODP of it is almost identical to that of R134A.
-And there are a lot more cars out there containing R134A than there are central A/C units containing R22.
+But it’s much harder to make that same argument regarding R22, because the ODP of it is only about 5% as high as R12.
 But this is a done deal, and there’s nothing to be gained by arguing the point.

 There are major differences between R22 and R410A.
 One such difference is that R410A is under a much higher pressure than R22.
 But as far as the cooling capacities, they are quite similar, with the R410A actually delivering slightly more cooling than R22.